branavan96/branavan96/README.md

 </picture>

 ## About Me
-I am currently looking for roles in Data Science.
+I am a BSc Mathematics graduate, who is currently looking for roles in Data Science.
 You can have a look at the projects that I have done at the HyperionDev Data Science Bootcamp.